daronphang/coding_resources/docker/basics.md

 ```

 ## Docker Proxy:
 Need to configure proxy for docker engine and container.
-For engine, need to set HTTP_PROXY, HTTPS_PROXY and NO_PROXY in docker engine settings.
+For Windows, need to set HTTP_PROXY, HTTPS_PROXY and NO_PROXY in docker engine settings.
 To propagate proxy settings to containers, need to set using env variables.

 ```
 docker run \